Shiny Toy Guns: 2011–present: III

 Early January 2011, Shiny Toy Guns' official website featured a countdown which ended at midnight between February 10 and 11.
-Below the countdown read the following text: "you know what you hope is at the end of this timer, but you can't be sure. and it doesn't matter.. because we'll be together."
+Below the countdown, read the following text: "You know what you hope is at the end of this timer, but you can't be sure. and it doesn't matter... because we'll be together."
 The quote is a modified version of a quote from Christopher Nolan's film, Inception.
-In addition, the piano riff that accompanies the countdown mirrors a scale from "Time", a song composed by Hans Zimmer for the Inception soundtrack.
+In addition, the piano riff accompanying the countdown mirrors a scale from "Time," a song by Hans Zimmer for the Inception soundtrack.

-At the end of January, Shiny Toy Guns relaunched their fan-incorporated street team, the Satellites, stating, "our closest allies and the most important people in our world are the 2011 SATELLITE team.
-Join us, and become a part of the momentum of Shiny Toy Guns on a first hand basis.
-Together we will reach the eyes and the ears of the world."
+At the end of January, Shiny Toy Guns relaunched their fan-incorporated street team, the Satellites, stating, "Our closest allies and the most important people in our world are the 2011 SATELLITE team.
+Join us and become a part of the momentum of Shiny Toy Guns on a first-hand basis.
+Together, we will reach the eyes and the ears of the world."

-In early February, Sisely Treasure released a single,"That You Like," on her website.
+In early February, Sisely Treasure released a single, "That You Like," on her website.
 On February 7, Shiny Toy Guns announced on Facebook that Sisely was no longer part of the band.

-On February 11, 2011 2:00:00 AM EST a video posted on the band's website announced that former band member, Carah Faye Charnow, would be rejoining the band along with her husband, Daniel Johansson, for the upcoming album III.
-The video contained the song, "If I Lost You (Orchestral Mix)".
+On February 11, 2011, at 2:00:00 AM EST, a video posted on the band's website announced that former band member Carah Faye Charnow would be rejoining the band along with her husband, Daniel Johansson, for the upcoming album III.
+The video contained the song "If I Lost You (Orchestral Mix)".
 Shortly after the end of the countdown, Versant posted to Facebook, "Boys and Girls, Carah Faye and Daniel Johansson, of your beloved Versant, are joining Shiny Toy Guns for album number three.
 Please enjoy this piece of music history!
 Here is another announcement: Versant isn't going ANYWHERE!"